 2University of North Carolina at Chapel Hill, Gillings School of Global Public Health, Chapel Hill, NC, USA

-This letter to the editor is addressing some of the shortcomings and limitations of a recently published article in the Crescent journal of Medical and Biological Sciences titled "Women's Health and Status in Kurdistan Region of Iraq: A Review" by Shabila and Al-Hadithi.
-The review failed to mention the progresses that have been made in the Kurdistan Region of Iraq in the last decades.
-In addition, there was little mention of mental health in the article, while accessing effective and culturally appropriate mental health services is one of the biggest challenges that Kurdish women face in the KRI.
-We agree that for the health of women in the Kurdish region to advance it is important to document systematically their status.
-Such reports and reviews must conscientiously and deliberately try to capture the depth and scope of women"s health status to help public health, medical, and political leaders make progress towards that goal.
+This letter to the editor addresses some of the shortcomings and limitations of a recently published article entitled "Women"s Health and Status in Kurdistan Region of Iraq: A Review" by Shabila and Al-Hadithi in the Crescent Journal of Medical and Biological Sciences.
+The present review failed to highlight the developments that have been made in the Kurdistan Region of Iraq in the last decades.
+In addition, little is reported about mental health in the article while accessing effective and culturally appropriate mental health services is considered as one of the biggest challenges that Kurdish women face in the Kurdistan Region of Iraq.
+Therefore, systematic documentation of the women" status was agreed to be important for improving the health of women in this region.
+Such reports and reviews should conscientiously and deliberately seek for capturing the depth and scope of the women"s health status in order to help public health, along with medical and political leaders to make progress towards achieving the intended goal.

 Cite By, Google Scholar